kmmiles/provision/README.md

 # provision

-ubuntu / debian provision scripts
+provision and install dotfiles for ubuntu and debian

 ## workstation